Mortgage debt consolidation offers to turn your loans into a single loan that lets you borrow against your property to repay debts.

 Criteria for remortgaging to pay off debts

 Eligibility for a debt consolidation mortgage hinges on several factors.
-Lenders typically scrutinize your current mortgage balance, home equity, and credit history.
+Lenders scrutinise your current mortgage balance, home equity, and credit history.
 They assess if the new mortgage, encompassing your existing debt, remains within your property's value.

 Importantly, lenders verify if you have maintained up-to-date balances on existing borrowing agreements.
 This review process ensures that the additional borrowing does not surpass your home's worth and that you can manage the increased monthly payments.

-Your credit score plays a pivotal role in securing a debt consolidation mortgage.
-Lenders review your credit history to gauge your financial reliability.
+Your credit score plays a major role in securing a debt consolidation mortgage.
+Lenders review your credit history to assess your financial reliability.

 Consulting qualified mortgage advisers can provide clarity.
 They can guide you towards lenders more likely to consider your application despite a lower credit score.
 It's important to weigh the costs of higher interest rates against the benefits of consolidating your debts.

-Your current debts, such as credit card balances or personal loans, may have higher interest rates but shorter terms compared to a mortgage.
+Your current debts, such as a credit card balance or a personal loan, may have higher interest rates but shorter terms compared to a mortgage.
 By consolidating these into a mortgage, you're likely to lower your monthly payments.

 However, spreading these debts over a longer period, like the duration of a mortgage, could result in paying more interest over time.
 Therefore, it's essential to calculate the total cost over time, not just the immediate reduction in monthly payments.